ohnit/learnxinyminutes-docs/go.html.markdown

 	s := make([]int, 20) // Allocate 20 ints as a single block of memory.
 	s[3] = 7             // Assign one of them.
 	r := -2              // Declare another local variable.
-	return &s[3], &r     // & takes the address of an object.
+	return &s[3], &r     // `&` takes the address of an object.
 }

 // Use the aliased math library (see imports, above) func expensiveComputation() float64 {
 	return m.Exp(10)
 }

 func learnFlowControl() {
-	// If statements require brace brackets, and do not require parentheses. if true {
+	// `if` statements require brace brackets, and do not require parentheses. if true {
 		fmt.Println("told ya")
 	}
-	// Formatting is standardized by the command line command "go fmt". if false {
+	// Formatting is standardized by the command line command `go fmt`. if false {
 		// Pout.
 	} else {
 		// Gloat.
 	}
-	// Use switch in preference to chained if statements. x := 42.0
+	// Use `switch` in preference to chained `if` statements. x := 42.0
 	switch x {
 	case 0: